alpayH/rigorous/Agent1_Peer_Review/README.md

 - Enhance feedback relevance and contextuality.
 - Integrate Visual Language Models (VLMs) for figure and chart critique.
 - Fix citation feedback by accurately detecting and formatting styles (APA, IEEE, etc.).
+- Improve Feedback Report Layout and Style
+- Add charts and illustration with review insights.
+- Extract the most relevant points and highlight them in an additional section at the beginning of the report

 ## 🎯 Accuracy & Reproducibility
 - Boost analytical accuracy across formats and domains.